kubernetes-retired/service-catalog/docs/api-server-walkthrough.md

 kubernetes genericapiserver base

 CURRENTLY TRACKING MASTER in k8s.
-Earliest possible release to directly have the required binary compatibility may be k8s v1.6
+Earliest possible release to directly have the required binary compatibility may be k8s v1.6.
+K8s changes on a daily basis so thing may break w/o being updated as K8s changes.

 Invoking `make apiserver` in the root directory will result in `apiserver` binary in the root directory.